 - a suitable and sufficient risk assessment has been carried out prior to the use of such equipment.
-It is their responsibility to arrange for maintenance of equipment in accordance with manufacturer's instructions, and keep records - equipment within their department is used appropriately in accordance with the manufacturer's instructions and training is provided - the equipment is suitable for the job - the users report any issues.
+It is their responsibility to arrange for maintenance of equipment in accordance with manufacturer's instructions, and keep records - Estates are consulted with, before the purchase of substantial electrical equipment - equipment within their department is used appropriately in accordance with the manufacturer's instructions and training is provided - the equipment is suitable for the job - that users undertake visual inspections and report any issues identified.